Moonnox/notion-mcp-server/CLOUD_RUN_DEPLOY.md

 ### Critical Parameters

-- `--command=node` - Override the default entrypoint
-- `--args=build/scripts/start-remote-server.js` - Run the remote server (not stdio)
 - `--port=3000` - Must match the PORT environment variable
+- `--set-env-vars=NODE_ENV=production,PORT=3000` - Set runtime environment
 - `--timeout=60` - Request timeout (increase if needed)

-### Why These Are Required

-The default Dockerfile CMD starts the stdio server (`bin/cli.mjs`), which doesn't listen on a port.
-Cloud Run requires a server that:
+### Default Behavior

+The Dockerfile now runs the remote HTTP/SSE server by default (`build/scripts/start-remote-server.js`), which:
 1. Listens on the port specified by the `PORT` environment variable (3000)
-2. Responds to HTTP health checks
+2. Responds to HTTP health checks at `/health`
+3. Serves SSE connections at `/sse`
-3. Starts within the timeout period
+4. Starts within the timeout period

+No command overrides are needed!

 ## Environment Variables